Paul D. Weber, D.M.A., M.Div.

 Luthers letztes Gebet, a setting of Martin Luther’s last prayer for mixed choir and solo trombone, was premiered by the A Cappella Choir in concert venues throughout Germany, including a performance at Luther’s grave in the Castle Church of Wittenberg.
 His setting of Psalm 99, The Lord Reigns, was sung by the Lenoir-Rhyne Youth Chorus for Evensong at St. George’s Chapel, Windsor Castle.
 In 2013 the National Lutheran Choir commissioned Weber to composed the three movement, Distler-inspired, a cappella motet, With High Delight and presented its premier performance in the Chapel of the Resurrection of Valparaiso University for the national gathering of the Association of Lutheran Church Musicians.
 Weber’s handwritten manuscripts and his complete catalog of computer notated works is found at the Center for Church Music of Concordia University Chicago.

 Weber presently conducts the Chamber Choir for Bach Around the Clock of Staunton, Virginia, and continues to fill commissions.
 In retirement he also serves as supply clergy for Episcopal and Lutheran parishes.
+During the 2022-23 academic year he will be Visiting Professor of Church Music in the School of Theology at Sewanee: The University of the South.

 Weber received a doctor of musical arts degree in choral conducting from The University of Iowa, a master of musical arts degree in composition from Yale University, and a master of music degree in organ performance and composition from Washington University, St. Louis.
 His composition teachers have included Krzysztof Penderecki, Jacob Druckman, Bruce MacCombie, Ralph Schultz, Jan Bender, and Roland Jordan.
 He has studied choral repertoire and conducting with Tamara Brooks, Richard Bloesch, Jon Bailey, Joseph Flummerfelt, and Robert Bergt.
 Prior to his tenure at Lenoir-Rhyne University, Weber held conducting positions at Thiel College, Greenville, Pennsylvania, and The College of Idaho, Caldwell, Idaho.